-Robin Cogan, MEd, RN, NCSN is a Nationally Certified School Nurse (NCSN), currently in her 19th year as a New Jersey school nurse in the Camden City School District.
+Robin Cogan, MEd, RN, NCSN, FNASN, FAAN is a Nationally Certified School Nurse (NCSN), currently in her 23rd year as a New Jersey school nurse in the Camden City School District.
 Robin is the New Jersey Director for the National Association of School Nurses representing the New Jersey State School Nurses Association.
-She is proud to be a Johnson & Johnson School Health Leadership Fellow and Program Mentor.
-She has been recognized in her home state of New Jersey and nationally for her community-based initiative called “The Community Café: A Conversation That Matters.”
+She is proud to be a Johnson & Johnson School Health Leadership Fellow and past Program Mentor.
 Robin is the honored recipient of multiple awards for her work in school nursing and population health.
-These awards include the 2019 and 2020 National Association of School Nurses President’s Award, 2018 NCSN School Nurse of the Year, 2017 Johnson & Johnson School Nurse of the Year, and the New Jersey Department of Health 2017 Population Health Hero Award.
-Robin serves as faculty in the School Nurse Specialty Program at Rutgers University-Camden School of Nursing, where she teaches the next generation of school nurses.
+These awards include the 2019 and 2020 National Association of School Nurses President’s Award, the 2018 NCSN School Nurse of the Year, the 2017 Johnson & Johnson School Nurse of the Year, and the New Jersey Department of Health 2017 Population Health Hero Award.
+Robin serves as faculty in the School Nurse Certificate Program at Rutgers University-Camden School of Nursing, where she teaches the next generation of school nurses.
 She was presented the 2018 Rutgers University – Camden Chancellor’s Teaching Excellence Award for Part-time Faculty.
 Robin writes a weekly blog called The Relentless School Nurse.
 Robin’s work is included as a case study in The Future of Nursing Report 2020-2030.
 You can follow Robin on Twitter at @RobinCogan.